Garlic Mushroom Beef Tips

 You probably figured out what the secret ingredient is if you were around for my Smoky Beef Barley Burger recipe.
 You can spot it in the photo above…it is barley.

 My wonderful new addition to many beef recipes to stretch my grocery budget.
-What is so great is it makes the dishes even better.
+What’s great is that it makes the dishes even better.
 For example, the burgers stay juicy even when reheated.
 You know how leftover burger patties can get dry after a day or so in the fridge, but not so with the Beef Barley burgers.
 So give it a try, you might be pleasantly surprised.

 I have used this on many cuts of beef.
 If a ball tip roast or london broil is on sale I just cut them up into chunks myself to make this.